Venafi/kubernetes-demos/main/README.md

 ```

 ### STEP 2
 istio-csr requires a trust anchor that needs to be mounted when installed.
-The reference to `ca.crt` in [templates/helm/istio-csr-values.yaml](templates/helm/istio-csr-values.yaml) is for the trust anchor.
+The reference to `root-cert.pem` in [templates/helm/istio-csr-values.yaml](templates/helm/istio-csr-values.yaml) is for the trust anchor.

 Before you run the target for `step2` review the target `make-step2`.
 This target calls another target called `_create_sourceCA`.
 The variable `VEN_TRUST_ANCHOR_ROOT_CA_PEM` should be set in the `vars.sh`.
 The value will be a path to a PEM file that acts as the trust anchor.
 The referred PEM file does not exist in the repo.
 You will need to create it.